+*This model also includes age and sex.

 Data Source

 Data was collected by one dedicated independent project officer in each of the hospitals.
 The project officer prospectively gather data on a standardized intake form for eight hours per day, five days a week, by directly observing the staff delivering trauma care.
 Vital signs such as systolic blood pressure and respiratory rate was recorded by the project officer independently.
 GCS was calculated based on inputs from the treating doctor and patient records.
 The project officer was rotated daily through each eight-hour shift in the morning, evening and night.
 Data for the variables was collected from patient records, or from the patient or patient representatives when they are at the hospital.
 Additionally, the project officer followed up the patient or the patient relatives at 3-months after discharge by telephone for information on the outcomes and any missed variables.